azavea/raster-vision/docs/framework/cli.rst

     --help              Show this message and exit.

     Commands:
-    predict        Use a model bundle to predict on new images. predict_scene  Use a model bundle to predict on a new scene. run            Run sequence of commands within pipeline(s).
+    check          Validate URIs in a PipelineConfig without running. predict        Use a model bundle to predict on new images. predict_scene  Use a model bundle to predict on a new scene. run            Run sequence of commands within pipeline(s).